Mango Cucumber Salad With Lime Dressing

 Ingredients For The Dressing

-• Honey – Ensures the dressing is balanced and not overly acidic.
+• Honey – ensures the dressing is balanced and not overly acidic.
 Maple syrup would also be delicious if preferred.

-• Olive oil – Adds nutrients but also some good fats to the salad to help make it filling.
+• Olive oil – adds nutrients but also some good fats to the salad to help make it filling.

-How To Make This Mango Cucumber Salad
+How To Make A Mango Cucumber Salad

 3. Peel the onion and de-seed the capsicum/bell pepper.
 Cut to the same sized dice as the cucumber then add to the bowl.